ukwa/ukwa-services/access/README.md

 ## Integration Points

-These services can be deployed id different contexts (dev/beta/prod/etc.) but in call cases are designed to run (read-only!) against the following external services.
-Specifically:
+These services can be deployed id different contexts (dev/beta/prod/etc.) but in call cases are designed to run (read-only!) against:

 - The WebHDFS API.
 - The OutbackCDX API.